New York Gov. Andrew Cuomo Calls Out Donald Trump Over Comments About Buffalo Protester Martin Gugino

 — News 4 Buffalo (@news4buffalo) June 9, 2020

-Buffalo Police Department officers can be seen marching toward Gugino in the video and as he made contact with the line of officers, at least one appeared to push him down to the ground, where he fell out of frame.
+Buffalo Police Department officers can be seen marching toward Gugino in the video, and as he made contact with the line of officers, at least one appeared to push him down to the ground where he fell out of frame.
 When the camera catches the elderly man again, he is seen with blood streaming out his ear, and at least one officer began to render aid before another officer moved him away.

 Gugino told USA TODAY Network New York on Tuesday that his status is improving and that he has been moved out of intensive care and into a regular hospital room.
 He also told the network that he has been told that doctors expect him to make a full recovery.